alandekok/recli/init/README.markdown

 * `banner.txt`

-  The contents of this file are printed as a "login banner"
+  The contents of this file are printed as a "login banner" when recli first starts.

   When this file does not exist, no banner text is printed.